Updated on January 29, 2019. Medical content reviewed by Dr. Richard Koffler, MD, Board Certified Physiatrist

 Some of the treatments used to help with inflammation cause severe side effects of their own.
 Corticosteroids are a common medication for lupus-related inflammation.
 However, this can cause bruising, weight gain, osteoporosis, risk of infection, diabetes, skin problems, mood changes, insomnia and high blood pressure.

 Medical marijuana treats the key features of lupus — pain and inflammation.
 It has anti-inflammatory properties without the risk of unpleasant or dangerous side effects.
-Cannabis reduces a natural protein that causes inflammation called interleukin-2.
+Marijuana reduces a natural protein that causes inflammation called interleukin-2.
 At the same time, it raises levels of interleukin-10, an anti-inflammatory protein.

 Since the inflammation caused by lupus is the main cause of pain that patients experience, cannabis effectively targets both symptoms at once.
 Because of this, many lupus patients have found medical marijuana is a more effective treatment than their prescribed medications.